-To illustrate some of these basic principles used in setting out, the plan for a typical driveway shown opposite will be used as a case study.
+To illustrate some of these basic principles used in setting out, the plan for a typical driveway shown below will be used as a case study.
 This is a fairly common layout scenario for a block paved driveway.

 The brief is to create a drive 7 metres wide, which is to align with the left hand edge of the front door, with a curved sweep on the right hand side to accommodate the double width garage and a smaller curve on the left hand side to tie in with a 1.2m wide pathway along the front of the property.

 The drainage of the pavement is catered for by existing surface water gullies collecting from downspouts located on both front corners of the property.
 The general level of the site is flat, with no more than 50mm of fall from the paving level at the front of the house to the threshold with the public footpath.